-The highly targeted and evasive nature of this attack, lead the experts into believe that the attack was carried out by for cyberespionage purposed by a China linked actor tracked as UNC3886.
+The highly targeted and evasive nature of this attack leads the experts into believing that the attack was carried out for cyberespionage purposes by a China-linked actor tracked as UNC3886.

 In the attack investigated by Mandiant, threat actors relied on malicious vSphere Installation Bundles (“VIBs”) to install two backdoors on the ESXi hypervisors, tracked as VIRTUALPITA and VIRTUALPIE.
 VIBs are collections of files that are designed to manage virtual systems, they can be used to create startup tasks, custom firewall rules, or deploy custom binaries upon the restart of an ESXi machine.

 “This malware ecosystem was initially detected during an intrusion investigation when Mandiant identified attacker commands sourced from the legitimate VMware Tools process, vmtoolsd.exe, on a Windows virtual machine hosted on a VMware ESXi hypervisor.” reads the report published by Mandiant.
 “Mandiant analyzed the boot profile for the ESXi hypervisors and identified a never-before-seen technique in which a threat actor leveraged malicious vSphere Installation Bundles (“VIBs”) to install multiple backdoors on the ESXi hypervisors.
 We call these backdoors VIRTUALPITA and VIRTUALPIE.”

 The experts pointed out that the attacker needs admin-level privileges to the ESXi hypervisor before they can deploy malware.
 The experts are not aware of zero-day exploits being used to gain initial access or deploy the malicious VIBs.